VykingDev/model-viewer/docs/index.md

 ## vto-share-quality
 The VTO's share feature generates an 'image/jpeg' image of the rendered canvas using the Canvas.toDataURL method.
 The share-quality attribute is used as the method's quality parameter.
 ## vto-status
 This read-only attribute enables DOM content to be styled based on the status of the VTO presentation (see the vto-status event for possible values).
+Typically to enlarge the model-viewer element so that the VTO experience takes up more, if not most, of the screen.

 # Events
 ## vto-status